cometbft/cometbft/docs/references/architecture/adr-113-mempool-lanes.md

   * How to deal with nodes that are late?
 So, lane info at mempool level (and thus p2p channels to establish) does not match.
     * Two cases
     * A node that is up to date and falls behind (e.g., network instability, etc.)
       * Not a problem.
-For lanes to change we need a coordinated update.
-TODO: Really?
+For lanes to change we **require** a coordinated update.
+        * Reason: if we allow upgrade changing lane info **not** to be a coordinated upgrage, then we won't have consistent lane info across nodes (each node would be running a particular version of the software)
     * A node that is blocksyncing from far away in the past (software upgrades in the middle)
       * Normal channels (including `0x30`): same as before
       * Lane channels (>=`0x80`), not declared until `SwitchToConsensus`